 • Prescriptive (more complex) – what should be done to reach an outcome (how can I deliver in a shorter timeframe?)

-Dean Dorton’s Collaboration and Data Analytics practices can build a strategy and roadmap to help your organization get the most out of it’s processes and data.
+Dean Dorton’s Collaboration and Data Analytics practices can build a strategy and roadmap to help your organization get the most out of its processes and data.
 If you would like to meet for a free initial consultation, please contact us here: Lets Connect